Man United's Herrera denies spitting on City crest

 City were up 2-0 at the interval courtesy of Vincent Kompany and Ilkay Gundogan, and Pep Guardiola's pacesetters were unfortunate not to be further ahead following the opening half.

-United emerged from the break with renewed belief, however, as they stunned City — Pogba scoring twice within 97 seconds to restore parity before Chris Smalling completed the comeback in the 69th minute.
+However, United emerged from the break with renewed belief as they stunned City – Pogba scoring twice within 97 seconds to restore parity before Chris Smalling completed the comeback in the 69th minute.